Ski Tows, Inc.|

 Overall, the company operated 25 different lifts at one point in the late 1930s.

-In 1939 (or as late as 1942), citing a lack of snow, the Mt.
+In 1942, citing a lack of snow, the Mt.
 Aelous, VT, J-Bar was moved to Little Bromley, VT, which would become Big Bromley.

 Pabst handed over operational control of Rib Mountain, WI to the local Chamber of Commerce in 1942.
 He would later remove his lift in 1947.